Making Romans Kosher –

 St Paul has always been something of an enigma in New Testament studies, not least because of his "advanced" theology from such an apparently early date.
-Though contemporaneous, supposedly, with the godman Paul never meets him, and yet he becomes the most important apostle of the new religion.
+Though contemporaneous, supposedly, with the godman Paul never meets a human Jesus and yet he becomes the most important apostle of the new religion.
 Then again, the man and his seminal epistles, by convention placed in the mid-years of the 1st century, are actually unheard of until late in the 2nd century.
 Could our hero from Tarsus be a pious fabrication – just like Jesus and the rest of the gang?

-email the author –
+email the author

 Kenneth Humphreys